SmartDCCInnovation/gbcs-parser/README.md

 ### Sign Message

-The library also provides support for signing GBCS pre-commands.
-The current implementation is aligned with DCC&nbsp;Boxed.
+The library provides support for signing GBCS pre-commands.
+The current implementation allows for either a null or omitted signature in the pre-command, this is to provide flexibility to be compatible with early versions of DCC&nbsp;Boxed which deviated from the DUIS standard.
+The correct interpretation of DUIS is to require pre-commands to have a null signature, i.e. a `null` byte.
 To sign a message, use the following:

 ```typescript
 import { signGroupingHeader } from '@smartdcc/gbcs-parser'